Colorado State University Pueblo

-Colorado State University Pueblo (CSU Pueblo) is a public university in Pueblo, Colorado, United States.
+Colorado State University Pueblo (CSU Pueblo) is a regional comprehensive public university in Pueblo, Colorado, United States.
 It is part of the Colorado State University System and a Hispanic-Serving Institution (HSI).

 History

 1933 to 1959

 The idea for starting a college in Pueblo was initially proposed in 1926, when a bill was put before the state senate to begin a four-year school in the city.
 The bill was defeated by one vote.

 In the years following the Great Depression, the idea for a college in Pueblo was revived through the efforts of a local teacher at Centennial High School, Eric T. Kelly.

 At the time, Pueblo's primary employer, steelmaker Colorado Fuel & Iron Corp., was no longer hiring, drought and dust storms were plaguing all of Southern Colorado, and the city still was trying to recover from the devastating floods of 1921.

 Kelly organized a committee that was composed of several local business leaders to discuss the possibility of getting a college started, among them Frank Hoag Jr., publisher of The Pueblo Chieftain and Star-Journal newspapers; C.N.
 Caldwell; and J. Arthur Phelps.

 The school originally was to be named San Isabel Junior College, but by the time the school had received incorporation it was changed to Southern Colorado Junior College (SCJC).
 The name change was made in an effort to broaden the recruitment area for the college.

 The first classes at SCJC were held in the fall of 1933 in three vacant rooms on the third-floor of the Pueblo County Courthouse.
 Sixty-three students (31 full-time and 32 part-time) enrolled and the staff consisted of two full-time and eight part-time instructors, a registrar and Kelly, who agreed to serve as the dean of students, of that first class of students, 17 would earn a degree with the first graduating class of 1935.

 By 1935, the school's enrollment was steadily increasing, and the need to find a permanent location was imminent.
 With land donated by the CF&I and local money from the City Federation of Women's Club and the Works Progress Administration, construction of the college's first building—a 55000 sqft arts building—began in 1936.
 The property donated for the college was bordered by the Bessemer ditch, Marilyn Place, Orman Avenue and the alley at Orman and Arthur and became known as the Orman campus.

 Kelly gave up his position as dean in 1936, and L.R.
 Wren took over as president and served in that position until 1939.
 A year later, Pueblo County residents formed the Pueblo County Junior College District, which allowed for the college to receive tax dollars.